 Safeguarding means protecting an adult’s right to live in safety, free from abuse and neglect.
-It is about people and organisations working together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult’s wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs in deciding on any action.
-This must recognise that adults sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances.
+It requires people and organisations to work together to prevent and stop both the risks and experience of abuse or neglect, while at the same time making sure that the adult’s wellbeing is promoted including, where appropriate, having regard to their views, wishes, feelings and beliefs when deciding on any action (see Making Safeguarding Personal chapter).
+This must recognise that adults are the experts in their own lives and that they sometimes have complex interpersonal relationships and may be ambivalent, unclear or unrealistic about their personal circumstances.

 Organisations should always promote the adult’s wellbeing in their safeguarding arrangements.
-People have complex lives and being safe is only one of the things they want for themselves.
-Professionals should work with the adult to establish what being safe means to the adult concerned and how that can be best achieved.
-Professionals and other staff should not be advocating ‘safety’ measures that do not take account of individual wellbeing (see Promoting Wellbeing).
+People have complex lives and being safe and well may mean different things to different people, as well as being just one aspect of what they want to achieve.
+Professionals should work with the adult to establish what being safe means to them and how that can be best achieved.
+Professionals and other staff should not be advocating ‘safety’ measures that do not take account of individual wellbeing (see Promoting Wellbeing chapter).

 Safeguarding is not a substitute for:

 - providers’ responsibilities to provide safe and high quality care and support;